Tooth decay: Dentin

 Unlike enamel, the dentin reacts to the progression of dental caries.
 After tooth formation, the ameloblasts, which produce enamel, are destroyed once enamel formation is complete and thus cannot later regenerate enamel after its destruction.
 On the other hand, dentin is produced continuously throughout life by odontoblasts, which reside at the border between the pulp and dentin.
-Since odontoblasts are present, a stimulus, such as caries, can trigger a biologic response.
+Since odontoblasts are present, a stimulus, such as caries, can trigger a biological response.
 These defense mechanisms include the formation of sclerotic and tertiary dentin.

-In dentin from the deepest layer to the enamel, the distinct areas affected by caries are the advancing front, the zone of bacterial penetration, and the zone of destruction.
+In dentin, from the deepest layer to the enamel, the distinct areas affected by caries are the advancing front, the zone of bacterial penetration, and the zone of destruction.
 The advancing front represents a zone of demineralized dentin due to acid and has no bacteria present.
 The zones of bacterial penetration and destruction are the locations of invading bacteria and ultimately the decomposition of dentin.
 The zone of destruction has a more mixed bacterial population where proteolytic enzymes have destroyed the organic matrix.
 The innermost dentin caries has been reversibly attacked because the collagen matrix is not severely damaged, giving it potential for repair.

 Sclerotic dentin

 The structure of dentin is an arrangement of microscopic channels, called dentinal tubules, which radiate outward from the pulp chamber to the exterior cementum or enamel border.
 The diameter of the dentinal tubules is largest near the pulp (about 2.5 μm) and smallest (about 900 nm) at the junction of dentin and enamel.
 The carious process continues through the dentinal tubules, which are responsible for the triangular patterns resulting from the progression of caries deep into the tooth.
 The tubules also allow caries to progress faster.

 In response, the fluid inside the tubules brings immunoglobulins from the immune system to fight the bacterial infection.
-At the same time, there is an increase of mineralization of the surrounding tubules.
+At the same time, there is an increase in mineralization of the surrounding tubules.
 This results in a constriction of the tubules, which is an attempt to slow the bacterial progression.
 In addition, as the acid from the bacteria demineralizes the hydroxyapatite crystals, calcium and phosphorus are released, allowing for the precipitation of more crystals which fall deeper into the dentinal tubule.
 These crystals form a barrier and slow the advancement of caries.
 After these protective responses, the dentin is considered sclerotic.

 According to hydrodynamic theory, fluids within dentinal tubules are believed to be the mechanism by which pain receptors are triggered within the pulp of the tooth.
 Since sclerotic dentin prevents the passage of such fluids, pain that would otherwise serve as a warning of the invading bacteria may not develop at first.